Alexandra Kimball

-Alexandra Amalia Kimball-Suarez (born September 21, 1995) is a Peruvian-American soccer coach and former player.
+Alexandra Amalia Kimball-Suarez (born September 21, 1995) is a Peruvian-American soccer coach and former player who is an assistant coach for USL W League club Utah United.
 She played college soccer for the North Carolina Tar Heels and was drafted by the Utah Royals in the fourth round of the 2019 NWSL College Draft.
-Born and raised in the United States, she won eight caps for the Peru national team.
+Born and raised in the United States, she made eight appearances for the Peru national team.

 Early life

 Kimball was born in Salt Lake City, Utah, to Melissa Suarez and Steven Kimball, the oldest of four children.
-She is of half-Peruvian descent.
+She is of Peruvian descent on her mother's side.
 She began playing soccer at age two or three.
-After her family moved to Chapel Hill, North Carolina, when she was eight, she aspired to play for the North Carolina Tar Heels from.
-She played youth soccer for Triangle United and the Capital Area Soccer League.
-She attended Chapel Hill High School, where she led the soccer team to its first state championship in 2014, being named the most valuable player of the title game and the News & Observer player of the year.
+After her family moved to Chapel Hill, North Carolina, when she was eight, she aspired to play for the North Carolina Tar Heels.
+She played club soccer for Triangle United and the Capital Area Soccer League.
+She attended Chapel Hill High School, where she led the soccer team to its first state championship in 2014, being named the most valuable player of the state final and the News & Observer player of the year.